minnojs/minno-quest/docs/manager/post.md

 ```

 You can also send several variables together.
-The following task sends both `global.iat.randomization` and `global.iat.feedback` back to the server:
+The following task sends `global.iat.randomization` and `global.iat.feedback` to the server:

 ```javascript
 {